followmyutopia/devextreme-documentation/concepts/05 Widgets/RangeSelector/10 Visual Elements/40 Background/40 Displaying a Chart.md

 		}
 	};

-Additionally, you can [set up a color](/Documentation/Guide/Widgets/RangeSelector/Visual_Elements/#Background/Setting_Up_a_Color) for the range selector's background using the **background** | **color** option.
+Additionally, you can [set up a color](/Documentation/Guide/Widgets/RangeSelector/Visual_Elements/#Background/Setting_Up_a_Color) for the range selector's background using the **background**.**color** option.
 In this case, a chart will be displayed on the background that will be painted in the specified color.

 Besides displaying a chart in the background, the **RangeSelector** widget can be bound to the [Chart](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/) widget in order to perform zooming and scrolling on the chart.
 Refer to the [End-User Interaction](/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Charts_-_End-User_Interaction/) topic to learn more about these advanced features.